thanh31596/idontknow/README.md

 # Hello.
-This is a project driven by tears and backpain that I tried to make from a scratch
-# Of course, I copied some functions, but hey I spent time re-writing it and made it mine work so fair enough
+This is the online HELP SYSTEM you required.
+Follow instructions I showed please

+#Incase you cannot save and open a file (please read ny cide fir GANE class (at the bottom) to know the alternative.
+I do not know why my origin code cannot be saved in QUT lab
+#